Southerngirl13/clicky-game-kjs/README.md

+# Clicky Game

+#### Test your memory with your favorite friends from *Sponge Bob Square Pants*.

+#### Click on each character once to win the game.
+But don't click on a character twice, or it's game over for you!

+#### Built with React.
+Check it out [here](https://react-clicky-game.herokuapp.com/).

+## About

+A memory game app created with React.
+This assignment requires you to break up the application's UI into components, manage component state, and respond to user events.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>